Buying a home can be INTENSE. But the more prepared you are for each step, the better you’ll feel.

 How much are we talking?
 You could end up saving tens of thousands of dollars over the course of a 15- or 30-year loan.

-At the same time, house prices are going to be climbing for a while because it’s a seller’s market.
+At the same time, house prices have been climbing for a while because it’s a seller’s market.
+This upward trend is predicted to continue.

-According to CoreLogic, a company that gathers and analyzes real estate data, house prices will be 3.5% more expensive in March 2022 than they were in March 2021.
+According to CoreLogic, a company that gathers and analyzes real estate data, the average projected home price is predicted to climb 9.6% in 2022 as compared to 2021.

 So if you’re serious about buying a house, climbing onto the housing ladder sooner than later may be the way to go.